build nim binaries for all the platforms

 forge

-nimble shield
+nimble

 A basic toolchain to forge (cross-compile) your multi-platform nim binaries.